veselink1/promtimer/dashboards/README.md

 You'll see that you're new dashboard has a single empty panel.

-## Add a Target Parameterized by Data-Source-Name
+## Add a Target Parameterized by Data-Source

 To add some time series to the panel, change the dashboard to look as follows and again restart.
 Let's also give the panel a better title: